 Early morning, around sunrise, is the best time for dolphin watching, when the sea is calm and the dolphins are most active.
 Bring a light jacket, sunscreen, water, and a camera with good zoom to capture the experience.

-Lovina and Bondalem are about 2–3 hours from Ubud or South Bali, so staying overnight nearby can be more convenient.
-Local boat tours prices typically start from 300,000 per person, while private tours may be higher, depending on the operator and location.
+Lovina and Bondalem are about 2 to 3 hours from Ubud or South Bali, so staying overnight nearby can be more convenient.
+Local boat tour prices typically start from IDR 300,000 per person, while private tours may cost more depending on the operator and location.

 Watching dolphins in Bali is an unforgettable experience that combines adventure, natural beauty, and a touch of magic.
 The best places to see them are Lovina, Bondalem, and Amed, with North Bali offering the highest chance of sightings.
 By choosing ethical operators and respecting the dolphins’ natural environment, you can ensure that this activity remains sustainable for future visitors.